Get exclusive member benefits & effect social change. Join Today

 To conduct a reticulocyte count, your doctor will need to collect a sample of your blood to send to a laboratory for testing.

 Ask your doctor if you should take any steps to prepare for your blood draw.
 Tell them if you have hemophilia, a history of fainting, or any other medical conditions beforehand.
-You should also tell them about any medications that you’re taking, including prescription and over-the-counter drugs.
+You should also tell them about any medications you’re taking, including prescription and over-the-counter drugs.

-They will send the sample of your blood to a laboratory for testing.
+They’ll send the sample of your blood to a laboratory for testing.
 Your doctor will let you know when your test results are available.

 For infants or young children, the testing process may be different.
 Rather than use a needle to collect their blood, your child’s doctor may make a small cut in their skin.
 When the cut starts to bleed, they will use a test strip or slide to collect a small sample of your child’s blood.
-Then they will clean the area and, if necessary, bandage it.
+Then they’ll clean the area and, if necessary, bandage it.

 You may experience mild to moderate pain from the needle prick.
 If your doctor, nurse, or technician has trouble collecting a blood sample, they may need to inject you with the needle several times.
 It’s common for the injection site to throb afterwards.
 Some bleeding and bruising are also common.